Does home insurance cover wildfires? (2026)

 The more steps you take to protect your home from wildfires, the lower the chances of severe fire damage, especially in the case of small, containable wildfires.

-Home insurance adjusters who price your home coverage may also offer a lower rate if they see prudent steps taken against wildfires (Read More: What We Learned Analyzing 815 Insurance Companies).
+Home insurance adjusters who price your home coverage may also offer a lower rate if they see prudent steps taken against wildfires.

 Shopping for the Best Wildfire Home Insurance

-The best homeowners insurance companies will include wildfire risk insurance in their policies, and common coverages like dwelling and personal property insurance will cover the cost of rebuilding your home and replacing your belongings.
+The best homeowners insurance companies typically include wildfire risk insurance coverage, with standard protections like dwelling and personal property coverage helping pay to rebuild your home and replace your belongings after a fire.

-However, there is a chance it may be listed as an excluded peril on your policy.
-If so, see if you can add wildfire insurance coverage to your policy.
+That said, wildfire damage may still be listed as an excluded peril on some policies.
+If this happens, ask whether you can add wildfire coverage to your existing home insurance policy.

 Frequently Asked Questions

-Worried about does home insurance cover forest fires?
-Wildfire damages and losses will be included in home insurance unless wildfires are listed as an excluded peril on your policy.
+You may be asking, “Does home insurance cover forest fires?”
+Yes, wildfire damages and losses are included in most standard home insurance policies unless listed as an excluded peril on your policy.
 Basic coverages like dwelling, personal property, and additional living expenses will cover the cost of losses and damages.

 Home insurance will cover most natural disasters unless they are listed as excluded perils.
 This is common in high-risk areas.
 For example, flooding may be excluded in areas that frequently flood unless you purchase extra flood insurance.